 - may not change the employee’s rate of pay or any other condition of employment, such as hours of work or benefits

 - must pay the employee all the wages they are entitled to receive (within 5 working days after the end of the pay period in which the final wages were earned)

 - must pay accumulated vacation pay within 10 days after the employment ends

 Periods of Employment

-An employee’s period of employment (how long he/she worked) at one workplace may have been broken because he/she was laid off, suspended, or fired.
+An employee’s have been broken because the employee was laid off, suspended, or fired.

-This is important to know if he/she is about to resign and has to decide whether to give his/her employer one or two weeks’ notice.
+This is important to know if the employee is about to resign and must decide whether to give their employer one or two weeks’ notice.

 The Labour Standards Code states that an employee’s period of employment is considered unbroken unless it is broken: